-Health and sanitation facilities are constructed for the utilization of 1,713 displaced families (or 12,066 persons) following the Marawi Siege in 2017.
+Health and sanitation facilities were constructed for the utilization of 1,713 displaced families (or 12,066 persons) following the Marawi Siege in 2017.

-Constructed are thirty (30) cubicles of latrines, 20 units of washing facilities, 21 cubicles of bathing facilities, and 1 unit water pump was installed.
+Constructed were thirty (30) cubicles of latrines, 20 units of washing facilities, 21 cubicles of bathing facilities, and 1 unit water pump was installed.

-These WASH facilities are part of the emergency response of Maradeca Inc in partnership with Plan International for IDPs who either opted to build their transitory shelters or are staying in relatives homes in the communities of Poonamarantao Ragayan, Tacub Pindolonan, Nataron Bacayawan at Marantao town; in Pantar, Radapan Poblacion, Radapan Proper of Piagapo municipality; and for the the evacuation centers of People Plaza, Maito Basak, Bubong, Lumbayanague of Saguiaran municipality.
+These WASH facilities are part of the emergency response of Maradeca Inc. in partnership with Plan International for IDPs who either opted to build their transitory shelters or are staying in relatives homes in the communities of Poonamarantao Ragayan, Tacub Pindolonan, Nataron Bacayawan at Marantao town; in Pantar, Radapan Poblacion, Radapan Proper of Piagapo municipality; and for the evacuation centers in People Plaza, Maito Basak, Bubong, Lumbayanague of Saguiaran municipality.
 All are located in Lanao del Sur.

 Children and women-friendly spaces are also present in these areas.

 Cultural and gender sensitivity were factored in the construction of these facilities.